Are Kids’ Fruit and Vegetable Intake and Meal Choices Associated With Well-Being?

 Students had a strong relationship between their nutritional habits and mental well-being.

-Students that were consuming more fruits and vegetables had a significantly higher mental well-being score.
+Students who consumed more fruits and vegetables had significantly higher mental well-being scores.
 Another nutritional variable that revealed a relationship with students’ mental well-being scores was the type of breakfast consumed.
 Those who consumed a conventional breakfast (such as cereal, yogurt, porridge) had higher well-being scores than those who consumed snacks/breakfast bars, energy/non-energy drinks, or other, or nothing.
-The consumption of lunch also demonstrated a notable relationship with well-being, as students that did consume lunch had a lower well-being score than those that did not consume lunch.
+The consumption of lunch also demonstrated a notable relationship with well-being, as students who did consume lunch had a lower well-being score than those who did not consume lunch.

 References